GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 Go to the Extensions page and open the popup.
 An **Errors** button will appear.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/a9lAHCJZZrebOSKrkPRD.png",
-alt="Extension Management page with error button", width="300", height="226", class="screenshot" %}
+alt="Extensions page with error button", width="300", height="226", class="screenshot" %}

 Click the **Errors** button to learn more about the error: